wald3r/ping/README.md

-A simple client / server example of how ping works
+A simple client / server example of how ping works (written in C)